-DO NOT LOSE THE CODE RE-REGISTERING KEY!
+● DO NOT LOSE THE CODE RE-REGISTERING KEY!
 CONTACT YOUR DEALER IMMEDIATELY IF IT IS LOST!
 If the code re-registering key is lost, registering new codes in the standard keys is impossible.
 The standard keys can still be used to start the vehicle, however if code reregistering is required (i.e., if a new standard key is made or all keys are lost) the entire immobilizer system must be replaced.
 Therefore, it is highly recom-

-- mended to use either standard key and keep the code re-registering key in a safe place. - Do not submerse any key in water. - Do not expose any key to excessively high temperatures. - Do not place any key close to magnets (this includes, but not limited to, products such as speakers, etc.). - Do not place heavy items on any key. - Do not grind any key or alter its shape. - Do not disassemble the plastic part of any key. - Do not put two keys of any immobilizer system on the same key ring. - Keep the standard keys as well as keys of other immobilizer systems away from this vehicle's code re-registering key. - Keep other immobilizer system keys away from the main switch as they may cause signal interference.
+- mended to use either standard key and keep the code re-registering key in a safe place. - Do not submerse any key in water. - Do not expose any key to excessively high temperatures. - Do not place any key close to magnets (this includes, but not limited to, products such as speakers, etc.). - Do not place items that transmit electrical signals close to any key. - Do not place heavy items on any key. - Do not grind any key or alter its shape. - Do not disassemble the plastic part of any key. - Do not put two keys of any immobilizer system on the same key ring. - Keep the standard keys as well as keys of other immobilizer systems away from this vehicle's code re-registering key.

+Keep other immobilizer system keys away from the main switch as they may cause signal interference.